muonato/silta/README.md

 # SILTA - Simple Localized Tasks
 A PRIVATE CODE REVIEW, PROOF-OF-CONCEPT PHASE
+## About
+Personal application for simple process management use.

 ## Background
 Hobby project SILTA started in early 2022 from the need to better organize the steps involved in Digital Forensics investigations.
 Inspired by the *Kirjuri* application *(github.com/AnttiKurittu/kirjuri)* the goal was set to improving the personal DFIR process documenting as well as staying up-to-date with the tasks outlined in the community best practices.